pablostephan/pow-calc/README.md

 - Accepts three numerical inputs from the user.

-- Computes the third power of each input and stores the results in a list.
+- Computes the power value of each input and stores the results in a list.

 - Displays the computed values at the end.